⚡️Servebolt is growing fast! Want to join our team and help grow Servebolt even faster? Check out our open jobs and apply.

 JavaScript accounts for a large amount of what makes web pages slow on the visitor’s devices.
 Reducing the amount of JavaScript will always result in faster loading and a faster time to interactive.

 Many scripts make external requests.
-This adds additional DNS lookups and connection to other servers.
-The connection to your server is open and ready to use, and will serve the scripts much faster than forcing the browser to make external requests.
+This adds additional DNS lookups and connections to other servers.
+The connection to your server is open and ready to use and will serve the scripts much faster than forcing the browser to make external requests.

 Libraries like jQuery are slow by design, and add a lot of additional weight to a webpage.
 Writing vanilla JavaScript will speed your website up considerably.